Jakob Söhl is a researcher in statistics. He is assistant professor at Delft University of Technology.Contact

 - Central limit theorems and confidence sets in the calibration of Lévy models and in deconvolution.
 Humboldt-Universität zu Berlin, 2013.

-- Jakob Söhl lectures Statistics for Stochastic Processes as a Master course in the Berlin Mathematical School.
-Previously he gave this lecture as a Dutch national Master course and as a Master course at the University of Cambridge.
+- He teaches Statistics for Stochastic Processes as a Dutch national Master course.
+In the Winter Semester 2020/21 he lectured Statistics for Stochastic Processes as a Master course at the Berlin Mathematical School.
+Previously he gave this lecture as a Master course at the University of Cambridge.

-- He teaches the Bachelor course Statistical Methods for Data Science at the Berlin Mathematical School.
+- In the Winter Semester 2020/21 he taught the Bachelor course Statistical Methods for Data Science at the Berlin Mathematical School.

 - From 2016 to 2020 Jakob Söhl taught Advanced Statistics to mathematics students at Delft University of Technology.